Cake Mix Cinnamon Rolls

 Can you use any flavor of cake mix?

 Yes!
-Get creative and think up different flavor combinations.
-Use a box cake mix that makes a traditional 9×13″ cake.
+Get creative and think up different flavor combinations for a fun twist.
+Use a boxed cake mix that makes a traditional 9×13″ cake.
 Brands are constantly changing the size of the boxes, but the mix I used was 15.25 ounces.

 Which yeast is best for cinnamon rolls?